-Most people have heard of the renown Artline brand of Permanent Markers, whether it be the Artline 70, Artline 90 or the Artline 17 and Artline 19's.
-We can't deny it, these are a great brand and they are still a very popular part of our range.
-However, we have sourced alternative choices for our customers, and the Dymark range of Industrial & Permenant Marker pens has become a top seller too.
+Most people have heard of the renown Artline brand of permanent markers, whether it be the Artline 70, Artline 90 or the Artline 17 and Artline 19's.
+We can't deny it - these are a great brand and they are still a very popular part of our range.
+However, we have sourced alternative choices for our customers, and the Dymark range of industrial & permanent marker pens has become a top seller too.

-So what is what?
+So which is which?

 Dymark iFine Ink Marker Black is perfect for use on the Truidentiti™ core trays and core blocks.

 Lastly, the Dymark Duo Permanent Ink Marker has no Artline equivalent.
-It's an Industrial Grade Ink Marker like Artline 17, 19 and Dymark D10 but Xylene free and available in 3 colours; Black, Green & Red.
+It's an industrial grade Ink marker like Artline 17, 19 and Dymark D10 but xylene-free and available in 3 colours; Black, green & red.
 The Duo also has a reversible bullet/chisel tip for your convenience.